-Pathogenicity, conducted on healthy avocado budwood originating from mother tree blocks (scions: Hass and GEM; and rootstocks (Toro Canyon and Dusa) showed that, two weeks after inoculation with mycelial plugs, all cultivars and rootstocks were susceptible to infections by Neofusicoccum nonquaesitum and L. theobromae.
-Inoculations of wounded shoots of potted Hass and GEM avocado trees showed that they all appeared to be susceptible to infection by L. theobromae following Koch's postulates confirmation.
+Pathogenicity, conducted on healthy avocado budwoods originating from mother tree blocks (scions: Hass and GEM) and rootstocks (Toro Canyon and Dusa), showed that two weeks after inoculations with mycelial plugs, all cultivars and rootstocks were susceptible to infections by Neofusicoccum nonquaesitum and L. theobromae.
+Inoculations of wounded shoots of potted Hass and GEM avocado trees showed they all appeared to be susceptible to infection by L. theobromae following Koch's postulates confirmation.